 Oh, Sanaa, how we love thee.
 For starters, the food is absolutely fabulous!
 It’s a little on the adventurous side, considering it’s African and Indian influences, so if you have super picky eaters this may not be your spot.
 But those that do try it will love it!
 The dishes are full of spice and flavor, with our favorites being the bread service, the Biryani, and the Braai-grilled meats.
 Additionally, the view is outstanding!
 You can see giraffes, antelopes, and zebras right outside your window.
 It’s a bit off the beaten path being at Kidani Village, but we promise it’s worth the trek.

-Toledo is one of Disney’s newest restaurants, and boy, is it a winner!
-It’s signature quality food at not-signature quality prices (or Dining Plan credits.)
-Toledo imports many of their ingredients (like meats and cheeses!) from Spain and features an open-air kitchen and creative dishes.
+Toledo is what we would call a winner!
+It’s signature quality food at not-signature quality prices.
+Toledo imports many of its ingredients (like meats and cheeses!) from Spain and features an open-air kitchen and creative dishes.
 From fabulous charcuterie and tapas to fresh seafood, this meal can satisfy every palette.

 Craving surf & turf and a waterfront fireworks view?
 Then look no further than Narcoossee’s!
 This is a signature restaurant with signature service, known for fresh seasonal seafood such as lobster, salmon, and swordfish.
 And it’s located on the shore of the Seven Seas Lagoon, so you can get a great view of the Magic Kingdom fireworks.
 If you love seafood, this is a great splurge for a special occasion!